Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/charttypecharacterizer/is3dchart/_index.md

 ---
 title: is3DChart
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/charttypecharacterizer/is3dchart/
+url: /php-java/aspose.slides/charttypecharacterizer/is3dchart/
 ---

-## is3DChart(int chartType)  function
+## is3DChart(int chartType)  method

  Return true if chartType is one of 3D chart types.

-### Result
+### Returns
 boolean